Yarm: Road

-Bus

 Religion

 Yarm Parish Church is the Anglican parish church, dedicated to St Mary Magdalene.
 It is situated on West Street, where there has been a church on the site since at least the 9th century.
 It was last rebuilt from the remains of the second, Norman, church in 1730.
 It is a Grade II* listed building.

 The Roman Catholic (RC) church of Ss Mary and Romuald, built in 1860, is at the south end of High Street.
 It is a Grade II listed building.

 Yarm Methodist Church, an octagonal church built in 1763, is on Chapel Yard, on the east side of the town by the river, and is the oldest octagonal church in current use in Methodism.
 It is a Grade II listed building.

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees, the local television station TalkTeesside also broadcasts to the area.
+Television signals are received from the Bilsdale TV transmitter.
+Local radio stations are BBC Radio Tees, Heart North East, Capital North East, Smooth North East, Greatest Hits Radio Teesside, Hits Radio Teesside and CVFM Radio, a community based radio station which broadcast from nearby Middlesbrough.
+The town is served by the local newspapers, TeessideLiveand The Northern Echo.

 Sport

 Yarm Rugby Club is based at Wass Way, Eaglescliffe.
 The club has grown significantly since forming in February 1998.
 They run teams and training sessions for most ages from youth to seniors.
 Currently playing in Durham/Northumberland 3.
 Yarm Wolves is a team of the North East Rugby League.

 Yarm Cricket Club is situated on Leven Road, and has been in existence since 1814.
 It runs three senior teams in the North Yorkshire and South Durham Cricket League, and four junior sides – under 11s, under 13s, under 15s and under 17s – who all play competitive cricket throughout the season.
 In recent years, Yarm's third team, who play on a Sunday, have been the most successful team in the club, winning the NYSD Sunday Division 1 on several occasions, along with the League and Cup double in 2008.

-Yarm and Eaglescliffe FC play in the North Riding Football League, it was established in 2017.
+Yarm and Eaglescliffe FC play in the Northern Football League, it was established in 2017.
 Other sports facilities within Yarm include 4G football pitch, located at Conyers' School.
 This facility is operated by the Go-Sport group and has been the home ground for local adult and youth football clubs, including Yarm FC and Yarm Town Juniors.
 In 2016, the Go-Sport group hosted an FA-accredited 11-a-side Midweek Football League, contested by various local clubs, including TIBS F.C. from Thornaby and Ingleby Barwick.
 The winners of this inaugural trophy were L&H F.C., who had a 3–1 victory in the final.

 Community and culture

 A charter to hold a weekly market was granted by King John in 1207.
 It is held on the second Sunday of each month.
 The market charter gave Yarm its historic status as a town.

-Many events are held in the town each year such as a Gala, Fair and a 5 km Fun Run.
-After lying dormant for almost 100 years the Yarm Gala restarted in 2008.